All posts

 For most founders who have received a notice or inquiry, the initial event is less destabilizing than the questions it surfaces.
 The notice may have been resolved, the inquiry closed, the hold released.
 But the experience revealed that structural questions existed — questions the founder hadn't considered, couldn't easily answer, or didn't know were relevant.

 That revelation is what persists.
 Not the specific event, but the awareness that the structure contains unresolved characteristics.
 And without a clear picture of what those characteristics are, the mind fills the gap with worst-case scenarios.
+The cross-border tax audit analysis maps what examiners actually look for — and why the structural questions they surface are often different from the ones founders fear most.

 This pattern — where unresolved structural uncertainty becomes a persistent cognitive burden — is common enough that it represents a structural condition in itself.
 The founder expends mental energy managing the uncertainty, reducing capacity for other decisions.